MiBiPreT/mibiscreen/docs/methods/na_screening.md

 ### Visualization

-The routine `activity()`: provides a visualization of the NA screening in combination with metabolite analysis.
+The routine `activity()` provides a visualization of the NA screening in combination with metabolite analysis.
 The activity plot shows the scatter of the total number of metabolites versus the total concentration of contaminants per sample with color coding of NA traffic lights: red/yellow/green corresponding to no natural attenuation going on (red), limited/unknown NA activity (yellow) or active natural attenuation (green).